Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 It’s not terribly heavy at first, like the emotion of love, but then once she’s aware of it, it passes and meets with every nerve and cell in her body, fully acquainting her with that massive, mountainous presence.
 Becoming exceptionally and increasingly-more attuned to magical frequencies over the years, she’s only become more and more sensitive to the feeling of Chaos’ infusia, that black-white mass that turns the frail into legends and the dumb into geniuses.

 The feeling runs across her, wave after wave of cool, menthol-like tingling crossing and circulating in spirals along her spine as she glances about for the source.
-If she were to relate the feeling to anything, she’d say it’s like a refreshing autumn breeze.
-If she were only speaking for herself, however, she’d put it on par with a miniature, refreshing orgasm, not that she really remembers what that feels like all that well, only having experienced a single one in all her years, and that one having been thousands and thousands of years ago with her one partner—the one she never really moved on from, even though she did remarry once after that.
+If she were to relate the feeling to anything, she’d say it’s like a refreshing autumn breeze, but piercing, almost orgasm-like in its sudden emergence.

 Knowing that no one but her target is inside, she opens the door and starts looking around.